indian festival

 1. Holi Celebrates the Triumph of Good Over Evil

 At its core, Holi is rooted in Hindu mythology.
 The festival marks the victory of Lord Vishnu’s devotee, Prahlad, over the demoness Holika.
-According to legend, Holika
+According to legend, Holika tried to burn Prahlad in a fire but was destroyed herself due to his unwavering faith.
+This story commemorates the night before Holi with Holika Dahan, a bonfire

 -

-February 21, 2025 68
+- February 21, 2025 141

 Holi is one of the most exciting festivals celebrated in our country.
 It is a time when people come together to enjoy the magic of colors, music, and fun.
 This essay explains what Holi is all about and why it is so special for everyone, especially kids.
 In our discussion, we will share interesting facts, simple traditions, and even a few easy-to-remember lines about Holi that can help young learners understand this festive season better.